Kiwi137/cross-stitch-color-matching/README.md

 Pixel Art Parser is a Python3 script for analyzing a pixel art image and producing text output of the corresponding DMC embroidery floss color codes.
 Useful for when you want to make a cross-stitch of a pixel art, but don't want to pick out the colors yourself.

 ## Installation
-This script depends on Python libraries colormath and Pillow.
+This script depends on Python libraries `colormath` and `Pillow`.
 Install them with pip
 ```
 pip3 install colormath
 pip3 install Pillow